 Although Franklin & Marshall College does not seek to direct a specific course of study for the gap Fall, we nevertheless provide guidance to students admitted via the Spring Admit.
 The options for the fall include domestic or international service and study.
 Spring Admit students work closely with an experienced faculty advisor to craft a program of study, work, or travel that is meaningful and rewarding.
-Additionally, F&M provides assistance from the Office of International Programs and Office of Career Services.
+Additionally, F&M provides assistance from the Office of International Programs and Office of Student & Post-Graduate Development.

 Options for the “Gap Fall” include: